ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 `New-OrganizationSegment -Name "Research" -UserGroupFilter "Department -eq 'Research'"`

-`New-OrganizationSegment -Name "Engineering" -UserGroupFilter "Department -eq 'Engineering'"`
+`New-OrganizationSegment -Name "Marketing" -UserGroupFilter "Department -eq 'Marketing'"`

 After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.